YTread Logo

 drinks

-were fascinating, but it was the people, the family, the father and mother, all the children, that made it. just to the next level.
-That made it such a memorable experience, so special, so privileged.
-Again, thanks to this family, thanks to Guilherme and Raffaela, I'll have their links in the description box below and oh yeah, and if you haven't seen this whole Brazil food and travel series yet, I'll have the link for the list. full play in the description box below so go watch all the videos and i will say goodbye to Manaus, from the heart of the
+were fascinating, but it was the people, it was the family, it was the father and the mother, it was all the children, who did it. just the next level.
+That made it such a memorable, special, and privileged experience.
+Again, thanks to this family, thanks to Guilherme and Raffaela, I will have their links in the description box below and oh yeah, and if you haven't seen this whole Brazil travel and food series yet, I will have the link for the list full playback in the description box below, so go watch all the videos and I will say goodbye to Manaus, from the heart of the Amazon

 If you have any copyright issue, please Contact